If you type “social selling” in Google, it will tell you: “Social selling is one of the hottest buzzwords in the technology market”.

 Find the ones that complain about your competitor's product/service.

 Comment on the post with an offer of your product, explaining that it doesn’t have the mentioned problem.
-To spot these warmed-up leads, first of all, monitor your competitors.

 Find people that post about a problem that you can solve.